GoogleCloudPlatform/cluster-toolkit/examples/README.md

 these features come with additional cost and required additional quotas.

-The Slurm system deployed here connects to the default VPC of the project and creates a  login node and the following six partitions:
+The Slurm system deployed here connects to the default VPC of the project and creates a  login node and the following seven partitions:

 * `n2` with general-purpose [`n2-stardard-2` nodes][n2].
 Placement policies and
 exclusive usage are disabled, which means the nodes can be used for multiple jobs.